 EMDR CAN HELP UNBLOCK TRAUMATIC INFORMATION HELD IN THE BRAIN AND HELP US TO HEALTHILY INTEGRATE IT INTO OUR LIFE STORY AS A WHOLE :

-When we experience events that trigger memories of the trauma, images, sounds, physical sensations and beliefs which echo the original experience of the trauma cause our perception of current events to be distorted.
+When we experience events that trigger memories of the trauma, images, sounds, physical sensations, and beliefs that echo the original experience of the trauma cause our perception of current events to be distorted.

 EMDR (Eye Movement Desensitization and Reprocessing) can unblock this traumatic information and thus allow us to healthily mentally integrate it with our other life experiences and our life story as a whole.

 Trauma can occur in the form of SHOCK TRAUMA and DEVELOPMENTAL TRAUMA.
-Shock trauma consists of a sudden threat which is overwhelming and/or life-threatening – it occurs as a single episode such as a violent attack, rape or a natural disaster.
-Developmental trauma, on the other hand, refers to a series of events which occur over a period of time.
+Shock trauma consists of a sudden threat that is overwhelming and/or life-threatening – it occurs as a single episode such as a violent attack, rape, or a natural disaster.
+Developmental trauma, on the other hand, refers to a series of events that occur over a period of time.
 These events GRADUALLY ALTER THE PERSON’S NEUROLOGICAL SYSTEM to the point that it REMAINS IN THE TRAUMATIC STATE.
 This, in turn, can cause an interruption in the child’s long-term psychological growth.
-Experiences which can lead to developmental trauma include abandonment by a parent, long term separation from a parent, an unsafe environment, an unstable environment, neglect, serious illness, physical and/or sexual abuse or betrayal by a caregiver.
+Experiences that can lead to developmental trauma include abandonment by a parent, long-term separation from a parent, an unsafe environment, an unstable environment, neglect, serious illness, physical and/or sexual abuse, or betrayal by a caregiver.